gabyx/dotfiles/README.md

    ```shell
    XDG_CURRENT_DESKTOP=GNOME gnome-control-center
    ```

+1. Check `mail.nix` for adjustments in the `dconf` settings GUID strings.

 1. Start `evolution` and you should see now all accounts be connected and working.
 If `evolution` starts up without having picked up the accounts, you